joaovicdev/joaovicdev/README.md

 - **Design Systems:** Internal documentation and reusable components with Storybook
 - **Legacy to Modern:** Migration projects from PHP Legacy to Node.js using Fastify & AWS
 - **Performance Gains:** Reduced API latency from 3s to 0.4s in production environments
 - **Team Collaboration:** Works with cross-functional teams using Agile methodologies
+- **Internationalization:** Experience in multi-lingual and international projects
 - **English:** Advanced (B2 Level)

 ---